Terms to Know

 - ID for the Whitman College homepage = x11

 - ID for the image of President Murray on the Office of the President page = a/1650

 - ID for the folder the image of President Murray is in = af/30

 2. Navigate to https://cms.whitman.edu.

 3. Enter your Whitman network credentials.

 Ingeniux works on both PC and Mac operating systems and runs on Internet Explorer, Firefox, Chrome and Safari.
-Whitman's browser preference is Google Chrome.
+The Web Team recommends Google Chrome.

 Note: Dashboard preferences are editable in your user profile information.
 Your user profile is accessible by opening the menu where your name is displayed on the upper right portion of the navigation bar.